kajakali/cross_stitch_buddy/README.md

 8. The `npm run client` command will open up a new browser tab for you!

 ## Usage
-How does someone use this application?
-Tell a user story here.

 1. Mia likes to cross stitch.
 She logs on to cross stitch buddy to keep track of her string
 2. On the home page, Mia can look at the threads she has or the projects she has